 - Public bodies should stay transparent, including by updating their privacy notices to reflect their use of non-sovereign tools.

 - The OIPC has yet to publicly state if his office will be providing guidance on how the Order will apply.
 Public bodies should check the Commissioner’s website regularly for updates.

-Our Cybersecurity, Privacy & Data Management and Technology team has unparalleled experience in navigating the FIPPA challenges posed in technology procurement.
+Our Cyber/Data and Technology team has unparalleled experience in navigating the FIPPA challenges posed in technology procurement.
 If you want assistance in taking advantage of the Order to put compliant tools in place, please contact the authors of this post for assistance.

 The basis for the Order is Section 33.1(3) of FIPPA, which states that “[t]he minister responsible for this Act may, by order, allow disclosure outside Canada under a provision of section 33.2 in specific cases or specified circumstances, subject to any restrictions or conditions that the minister considers advisable.”